Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 these rules, it is easy also to unambiguously get the kind of entity an identifier identifies.

-Maybe you can understand now that, while the _Parser_ just runs linearly grammar rules to check for the correctness of the syntax of a Typee program, the _Elaborator_ gets a little bit farer, running linearly the same rules but running also small portions of elaborating code to add __semantic__ information to the nodes of the _syntaxic intermediate code_.
+Maybe you can understand now that, while the _Parser_ just linearly runs grammar rules to check for the correctness of the syntax of a Typee program, the _Elaborator_ gets a little bit farer, linearly running the same grammar rules but running also small portions of elaborating code to add __semantic__ information to the nodes of the _syntaxic intermediate code_.

 Identifiers nodes in this I.C. are then augmented with information about the kind of entity (class, method, attribute, function, variable, const value,